amotor-AM/amotor-AM/README.md

 bottom of the page

 ## 🌱 I’m currently learning ...
-- Computer Science with Python.
-This is pretty challenging for me but I am determined to learn as much as possible.
+- Redis database hosting and management as well as AWS deployment for databases.
+I am going to be using Redis as a front-end database for my full stack ecommerce store because it is the fastest non-relational database and will lead to increased page load speeds.

  ## 📫 How to reach me: ...
  - You can get in touch with me using the contact form on my portfolio or feel free to